-Cunard secures record number of Black Friday period bookings
+Cunard Secures Record Number of Black Friday Period Bookings

+Queen Anne will set sail on her maiden voyage in May 2024

-SOUTHAMPTON, England, Dec.
-1, 2023 /PRNewswire/ -- Cunard has reported its highest ever number of guest bookings over the Black Friday period.
+VALENCIA, Calif., Dec.
+1, 2023 /PRNewswire/ -- Cunard has reported its highest-ever number of guest bookings over the Black Friday period.

 The luxury cruise line has seen strong booking momentum across 2024 and 2025 sailings, with Queen Anne's European itineraries proving to be particularly popular with guests.